reducejs/reduce-web-component/README.md

 **Features**

 * Use [`reduce-js`] and [`reduce-css`] to pack scripts and styles into common shared bundles.
-* Automatically pack styles together when their bounding scripts `require` each other.
+* Automatically pack styles together when their binding scripts `require` each other.
 * Use [`postcss`] to preprocess styles by default.

 ## Example